Imhotep

 Traditions from long after Imhotep's death treated him as a great author of wisdom texts and especially as a physician.
+No extant text from his lifetime mentions these capacities, and none mention his name in the first 1,200 years following his death.
+The Westcar Papyrus of the Hyksos period, written in classical Middle Egyptian (likely around the 13th Dynasty), contains a story about an official performing a miracle for Djoser, possibly Imhotep.
+However, this section is badly damaged and no mention of this character's name survived.

-No text from his lifetime mentions these capacities and no text mentions his name in the first 1,200 years following his death.
-Apart from the three short contemporary inscriptions that establish him as chancellor to the Pharaoh, the first text to reference Imhotep dates to the time of Amenhotep III (c.
+Apart from the three short contemporary inscriptions that establish him as chancellor to the Pharaoh, the first surviving text to name Imhotep dates to the time of Amenhotep III (c.
 1391–1353 BC).
-It is addressed to the owner of a tomb, and reads:
+It is addressed to the owner of a tomb and reads:

 It appears that this libation to Imhotep was done regularly, as they are attested on papyri associated with statues of Imhotep until the Late Period (c.
 664–332 BC).
 Wildung (1977) explains the origin of this cult as a slow evolution of intellectuals' memory of Imhotep, from his death onward.
 Gardiner finds the cult of Imhotep during the New Kingdom (c.
 1550–1077 BC) sufficiently distinct from the usual offerings made to other commoners that the epithet "demigod" is likely justified to describe his veneration.

 The first references to the healing abilities of Imhotep occur from the Thirtieth Dynasty (c.
 380–343 BC) onward, some 2,200 years after his death.

-Imhotep is among the few non-royal Egyptians who were deified after their deaths, and until the 21st century, he was one of nearly a dozen non-royals to achieve this status.
+Imhotep is among fewer than a dozen non-royal Egyptians who were deified after their deaths.
 The center of his cult was in Memphis.
 The location of his tomb remains unknown, despite efforts to find it.
-The consensus is that it is hidden somewhere at Saqqara.